A Designer’s Guide to Acoustic Slat Walls for Calmer, Warmer Rooms

 Lighting that flatters texture

 Raking light reveals the rhythm of slats.
 Wall washers or adjustable ceiling spots set a few feet off the surface create gentle shadows that make the wood read richer.
-Avoid placing a single downlight too close to the wall, it can produce harsh scallops that compete with the linear pattern.
+Avoid placing a single downlight too close to the wall, as it can produce harsh scallops that compete with the linear pattern.
+For outdoor applications, low voltage wall lights are a great option for achieving the same soft, textured effect while keeping glare under control and maintaining a clean, modern look.

 Installation basics for a pro finish